Jimmy Baker (Australian artist): After settlement

 At Ernabella, Jimmy's first job was baking bread.
 Because of this, he was given the surname "Baker", and he chose the Christian name of "Jimmy" himself.
 Later, he got a job building fences on nearby stations, first at Kenmore Park and then Everard Park.
-In the late 1930s, Jimmy married a woman named Nyinmungka, who he met while working at Everard Park.
+In the late 1930s, Jimmy married a woman named Nyinmungka, whom he met while working at Everard Park.
 They moved back to Kenmore Park.
 They had one son and two daughters: Anton, Kay and Marita.
 All of Jimmy's children became artists and founding members of the Tjunga Palya centre.

 In his later years, Jimmy became an important ngangkaṟi (traditional healer).
 He travelled far around central Australia, applying his traditional knowledge and skills.
 He and his wife lived in Kaltjiti, but Jimmy wanted to move closer to his family's homeland near Malumpa.
 In the early 1990s, he and two of his nephews, Ivan and Douglas Baker, established Kaṉpi as an outstation for their families.